YottaDB/YDBDoc/AdminOpsGuide/encryption.rst

 Some graphical user interfaces, e.g., GNOME or KDE, may detect when you are being prompted for the GPG keyring password and use a graphical interface instead of the terminal interface.
 You may be able to disable this behavior if you unset the $DISPLAY environment variable, or use an ssh connection to localhost that disables X forwarding.
 Consult your Graphical User Interface documentation.

-In order to enable the Job command, the password for the key ring on disk exists in the environment of the process in environment variable $ydb_passwd where it can be passed from a parent process to a child.
+In order to enable the Job command, the password for the key ring on disk exists in the environment of the process, in the environment variable $ydb_passwd, where it can be passed from a parent process to a child.
 In order to prevent inadvertent disclosure of the password, for example, in a dump of the environment submitted to YottaDB for product support purposes, the password in the environment is obfuscated using information available to processes on the system on which the process is running, but not available on other systems.

 $ydb_passwd is the only way for a child process to receive a password from a parent.
 In the event that the parent process does not pass $ydb_passwd to the child, or passes an incorrect password, there is little a child without access to an input device can do except log an error and terminate.